phetsims/phet-info/checklists/new-repo-checklist.md

 Other:

+- [ ] If the new repo uses TypeScript, add it to chipper/tsconfig/all/tsconfig.json.
 - [ ] Navigate to https://bayes.colorado.edu/dev/phettest/ and click the "Refresh perennial, perennial-alias, and
   chipper" button.
 If you do not know the password, please ask another developer.
 - [ ] Apply GitHub labels.